wp-plugins/content-views-query-and-display-post-page/README.txt

 == Screenshots ==

-1. Plugin screenshot overview
+1. Plugin screenshot overview.
+Filter settings to query posts
-2. Display Setting options
+2. Display Setting options (to display posts)
-3. Grid layout (Show Title, Thumbnail)
+3. Query and display in Grid layout (Show Title, Thumbnail)
-4. Grid layout (Show Title, Thumbnail, Content, Meta fields), with Pagination
+4. Query and display in Grid layout (Show Title, Thumbnail, Content, Meta fields), with Pagination
-5. Collapsible List
+5. Query and display in Collapsible List
-6. Scrollable List
+6. Query and display in Scrollable List